-The technology NASA employed to solve these problems was truly state of the art.
-Astronauts on the Mercury missions, including John Glenn, had to rely mostly on unappetizing semi-liquids, sucked through straws.
-But food options improved during the later Gemini and Apollo missions.
-A lot of the space food, and almost all of the space drinks, flew up dehydrated.
-Milk, coffee, grapefruit juice and even soups could be eaten with just some added water.
-NASA was obsessed with food in cube form: cinnamon toasted bread cubes, strawberry cubes and even bacon cubes formed part of a balanced space breakfast, and cubes of sugar, chocolate and peanut butter were available for snacking.
-In fact, the first food eaten on the moon was a bacon cube.
+Food options improved during the later Gemini (1965-1966) and Apollo (1961-1975) missions.
+Dehydrated milk, coffee, grapefruit juice and even soups could be eaten with just some added water.
+NASA also began turning food into cube form: cinnamon toasted bread cubes, strawberry cubes and even bacon cubes formed part of a balanced space breakfast, while snacks included cubes of sugar, chocolate and peanut butter.
+(In fact, the first food eaten on the moon was a bacon cube.)
+Additionally, Apollo astronauts were the first to have access to hot water, which made rehydrating foods easier and improved their taste.